aws-samples/glue-enrich-cost-and-usage/Readme.md

 ## Functionality
 - The script uses a Glue Python Shell Job to process the CUR data, merge the account tags, and then rewrite the "enriched" data in Parquet to another S3 bucket and/or path.
+- The AWS account information, including account tags, is collected from the AWS Organizations API and written to S3.
+A table is defined in the Glue data catalog so that it can be queried.
-- Optionally, it can also create a table in Glue that can be used to perform queries in Athena.
+- The script can also create a table in Glue that can be used to perform queries in Athena.
 You could also define use a Glue crawler for this purpose.
 - Optionally, it can also further partition the data by line_item_account_id.
 - The Glue job can be configured to process all CUR files in S3, or it can perform an "Incremental" processing, where it will only process CUR files from the last x months.
 It is recommended that you do a one time full processing/enrichment on all CUR files and then periodic "Fulls"
 - The Python Shell script uses the [AWS Data Wrangler](https://aws-data-wrangler.readthedocs.io/en/latest/) package.
 This package extends the Pandas library, making it easy to work with Athena, Glue, S3, RedShift, Cloudwatch Logs, Aurora, SageMaker, DynamoDB, and EMR.

+### Technical Note
+The Python Shell script originally used Pandas DataFrames to perform the ETL operations.
+In later released, this has been offloaded to Athena CREATE TABLE AS SELECT statements with temporary Glue data catalog tables.
+One motivator for this approach was work around Spark and pyarrow's limited support for Delta encoded columns, which CUR data written in Parquet format [occasionally contains](https://github.com/awslabs/aws-data-wrangler/issues/442).
+If you want to see the original script, you can find it in [this commit](https://github.com/aws-samples/glue-enrich-cost-and-usage/tree/333e8af620bea2dde41e5126fc558ba6eecc94bc).

 ## Prerequisites
 1. *An AWS Account and AWS Organizations enabled:*  In order to use Organizations tags with accounts, AWS Organizations must be enabled .
 The resources used in this blog post must be deployed in the master account.